Skip to content

 Two env vars do the work.
 Both are inert in production - core/backend refuses CHECKSTACK_DEV_AUTH=true when NODE_ENV=production and ignores CHECKSTACK_DEV_PLUGIN_PATH if unset.

-bunx @checkstack/dev-server --help
+bunx @checkstack/dev-server@latest --help

 (After installing @checkstack/dev-server as a devDependency, the binary is on the local node_modules/.bin path, so bun run dev -- --help or checkstack-dev --help both work too.)